cppnetwork-tools/pcnetm/README.md

               library, as well as enabling at configure-time using --with-snmp.

        -t timeout
-              Set  the amount of time (in seconds) that pchar will wait for an ICMP error message before declaring a packet loss.
+              Set  the amount of time (in seconds) that pcnetm will wait for an ICMP error message before declaring a packet loss.
 The default is 3 seconds.

        -T tos Set the IP Type Of Service bits  for  outgoing  UDP  packets.
 This  option  isn't